jklynch/mr-fitty/README.rst

   + one file per fitted spectrum with four columns of data:

      +  incident energy
-     +  fitted fluourescence value
+     +  fitted fluorescence value
      +  residual of the fit
-     +  input fluourescence
+     +  input fluorescence